Circles24/high-level-designs/url-shortner/solution.md

 1. Short url creation flow
     - User hits the service with the long url
-    - Service picks a short url from the mysql shard which is precomputed
+    - Service picks a short url from the postgres which is precomputed
-    - Service writes this back into a short url table
+    - Service writes this back into the short url table
-    - Change data capture eventually picks this from mysql (eventual consistency here)
-    - This entry is written to dynamodb which takes care of redirection
 2. User hits the short url
     - Service first checks the Redis for the short url
-    - Service then fetches the short url from dynamodb using key loop up (key is the short url here)
+    - Service then fetches the short url from postgres using the index
+    - Service writes back the entry in Redis
     - Service returns the mapped long url
+    - Service then writes this event into kafka
 3. Short url precomputation
     - cron job reads the number of available short urls ready to be picked up
     - if we already have more than some configured short urls in the db then do nothing
-    - a cron job reads the last offset from the mysql shard
+    - a cron job reads the last offset from the Postgres
     - cron generates the short url by encoding that number representation
-    - then cron job writes it back into the mysql, and increase the counter using a transaction
+    - then cron job writes it back into the Postgres, and increase the counter using a transaction
 4. Expiring the short urls
     - cron job reads the short urls expiring today from ddb using a paginated query
-    - this query should be fast since we'll be using global secondary index on the ttl day field
-    - then write those short urls in a kafka topic
+    - cron job audits these shorts urls into a kafka table
-    - then start deleting those entries from ddb
+    - job then drops those urls

+5. Analytics pipeline
-    - a job picks these short urls from the kafka and injects it back into the mysql table for available short urls
+    - Flink job keeps reading the redirection events from the kafka queue, aggregates them for sometime then writes them into the warehouse
+    - Another flink keeps reading the url drop topic and add the analytics for this

 Further notes:
-- Dynamodb natively supports TTL, so we can utilise that and hook the mysql insertion logic into the change data capture stream
 - We can also keep some hot urls in a LRU style in mem on the servers itself to reduce the load on redis for popular urls
 - We can also opt to use bloom filter before hitting the Redis, this would reduce a lot of cache miss and it would only require constant mem